FSF Free Software Awards: Winners

+Collaborative and fact-checked listing of government addresses, phone numbers, websites, and social media accounts, all of which can be viewed with free software and under a free license, allowing people to always reach their representatives in freedom.

 Award for outstanding new Free Software contributor

 The third annual award created by the FSF, the award is presented to an exceptional newcomer to the free software community.

 Winners

 The award was first awarded for 2019 at LibrePlanet 2020, and the recipients have been: